 - There are more options for pausing your payments due to financial hardship when compared to private loans.

-- The loan origination fee is 4.292%, which can be considered high next to some private loans, which usually have no fees.
+- The loan origination fee is 4.228%, which can be considered high next to some private loans, which usually have no fees.

 - If you are the parent of the student, you should know that you are responsible for paying back this loan, not your student.

 - Unlike other federal loans, there is no income-based repayment plan (IBR) for the Parent PLUS loan.
-If you choose to consolidate your federal loans, keep in mind that you will lose your IBR option if you lump your Parent PLUS loan in with the others.

 Private Student Loans

-- The student is held responsible for repayment, along with a cosigner who should step in only when the student can’t pay.
+- The student is held responsible for repayment, along with a cosigner, who should step in only when the student can’t pay.

 - Interest rates can be fixed or variable, with variable options sometimes running cheaper than the federal fixed options, depending on the credit score of the borrower/cosigner.

-- Borrowers can compare the loans of several different lenders to find rates and benefits that will suit them.
+- Borrowers can compare the loans of several different lenders to find rates and benefits that suit them.

-- Most lenders offer full deferment and interest only options for students while they are in school.
+- Most lenders offer full deferment and interest-only options for students while they are in school.